freenandes/prez/list/portfolio.md

 - Traveling and vacations: flights, facilities, amenities, and other services
 - Cruise ships, airlines, resorts, hotels, touristic experiences, and more
 - About 70k colleagues
-- Customers like couples, families with kids, and more
+- Customers like couples, families with kids, tours, and more

 ![bg right:50%](../img/portfolio/destinations(2).png)